paudirac/Error-ROP/README.md

     >=> :: (a -> Either b e) -> (b -> Either c e) -> (a -> Either c e)

-This library just uses a wrapper object (the Either instance) that has a method `then` to somehow compose other operations.
+This library just uses a wrapper object (the Error::ROP instance) that has a method `then` to somehow compose other operations.
 This is a much less flexible approach but it works and is easy to understand.
 The two leaves of the type are accessible via the instance's `value` and `failure` getters.